jamtools/midi-crash/README.md

 - Clone this repo and run `go mod tidy`
 - Run `go run jack-peak-meter.go`.

 This is based off of an existing tool that shows a volume meter of an audio input https://github.com/gethiox/jack-peak-meter.
-Modifications were done [here](https://github.com/jamtools/midi-crash/pull/1/files) to make the MIDI functionality work.
+Modifications were done [in this PR](https://github.com/jamtools/midi-crash/pull/1/files) to make the MIDI functionality work.
+The program uses a [volume spike backoff algorithm](https://github.com/jamtools/midi-crash/blob/master/doit.go), and has the outgoing MIDI functionality [here](https://github.com/jamtools/midi-crash/blob/3ad175874ec7e1814e60c17f66830c4dc0c6d044/midi.go#L20) and [here](https://github.com/jamtools/midi-crash/blob/3ad175874ec7e1814e60c17f66830c4dc0c6d044/doit.go#L86).

-Thank you [@gethiox](https://github.com/gethiox)!
+Thank you [@gethiox](https://github.com/gethiox) for the tool to build this on top of!
 I like the original README and it's staying here:

 ---